techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 We recommend using WSL 2 on Windows for this exercise, due to the [lack of support](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems) of windows paths from Hadoop/Spark.

 Follow instructions on the [Windows official page](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) and then the linux install.

-> 💡 Use the [Devcontainer setup](#devcontainer-setup) if you encounter issues.
+Use the [Devcontainer setup](#option-2-devcontainer-setup) if you encounter issues.

 #### Install all dependencies